- Small cohort of students working closely and collaboratively with staff.

 Teaching, learning and assessment:

-Teaching comprises a combination of lectures, seminars, tutorials, case studies, simulation exercises, and projects.
+Teaching comprises a combination of lectures, seminars, tutorials, case studies, simulation exercises, field trips and projects.
 You will also be required to arrange a period of industry based learning.
 Your performance on the course will be assessed by essays, reports, exams, presentations and a dissertation or project (MA only).
-Normally, there are around 30 students undertaking the course each year.
+Normally, there are around 30 to 35 students undertaking the course each year

 Teaching hours and attendance: